psychemedia/storytelling-notes/hudden_dudden.md

 "Ah, yes! yes!" sighed Little Claus in the sack.
 And he turned and twisted, but he found it impossible to loosen the cord.
 Then there came by an old drover with snow-white hair, and a great staff in his hand; he was driving a whole herd of cows and oxen before him, and they stumbled against the sack in which Little Claus was confined, so that it was overthrown.

-"Oh, dear!" sighed Little Claus, "I'm so young yet, and am go to heaven directly! "
+"Oh, dear!" sighed Little Claus, "I'm so young yet, and am go to heaven directly!"

 "And I, poor fellow," said the drover, "am so old already, and can't get there yet!"